Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 9.2) My cat peed a tiny amount.
 Does that mean they’re not blocked?

 Not necessarily.
-Some cats with severe inflammation or partial obstruction may produce drops.
+Some cats with severe inflammation or partial obstruction may still produce drops.
 If your cat is repeatedly straining, uncomfortable, or not producing normal urine volume, you still need veterinary advice urgently.

 9.3) My cat hasn’t pooped in a day but seems fine.
 Should I panic?